Oregon wineries step up to help couples who were out thousands from wedding plans

 PORTLAND, Oregon — Hilary Cadish and Halsey Schider are feeling the love from Oregon's wine country.

-The pair, who lives in San Antonio, Texas, is one of five engaged couples who told KGW Investigates they're out thousands of dollars after booking a wedding at Youngberg Hill Inn and Winery in McMinnville.
+The two, who live in San Antonio, Texas, are among five engaged couples who told KGW Investigates they're out thousands of dollars after booking a wedding at Youngberg Hill Inn and Winery in McMinnville.

 The couples, who connected with each other over social media, said they tried to reschedule because of COVID-19 but had issues with the winery and owner Nicolette Bailey.